Resource-rich Mongolia plays populist card in run-up to polls

 "This law was not submitted because it is important for Mongolia - it's because election time is coming and they need to be loved and need to be liked," said Sambuu Demberel, head of the Mongolian National Chamber of Commerce and a prospective parliamentary candidate.

-Mongolia's willingness to put populist politics first was in evidence recently with SouthGobi Resources SGO.TO.
+Mongolia's willingness to put populist politics first was in evidence recently with SouthGobi Resources.
 The new foreign investment laws were prompted by SouthGobi's parent company Ivanhoe's plans to sell its majority stake to Chinese aluminium giant Chinalco.
 SouthGobi has since seen its licenses suspended pending a corruption investigation.

-Fears about China were central in another case involving a Canadian miner, Khan Resources (KRI.CD), which is suing Mongolia after being stripped of rights to develop uranium in the country's northeast.
+Fears about China were central in another case involving a Canadian miner, Khan Resources, which is suing Mongolia after being stripped of rights to develop uranium in the country's northeast.

 Khan, accused of trying to sell out to the China National Nuclear Corporation, said it only turned to China after it became clear Mongolia was trying to kick out the company to appease Russia.